Mexico: Families of slain police angry, AMLO defends policy

 But some of the self-defense or vigilante groups later became infiltrated by cartels and gangs, and the government launched a process to disarm, legalize and incorporate the vigilantes into official security forces.

+Hipólito Mora, the founder of the self-defense movement in 2013, said flatly that the president’s strategy was doomed to fail.

+“Until President Andrés Manuel López Obrador gets it out of his mind that organized crime can be addressed with hugs and kisses … nothing is going to change,” Mora said.
+On the contrary, he continued, “so far there have been more killings than ever.
+As of today it is clear that the government’s strategy has not worked.”

 Besides avocado orchards, Michoacan for decades has been known for marijuana plantations and the making of methamphetamine.
-It is home to the port of Lázaro Cárdenas, a key entry point for precursor chemicals used to make synthetic drugs.
+It is home to the port of Lazaro Cárdenas, a key entry point for precursor chemicals used to make synthetic drugs.

 Associated Press writer Peter Orsi in Mexico City contributed to this report.